oapicf/pinterest-sdk/clients/go/generated/docs/AdvancedAuctionBidOptions.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBidInMicroCurrency

-`func (o *AdvancedAuctionBidOptions) GetBidInMicroCurrency() int64`

-GetBidInMicroCurrency returns the BidInMicroCurrency field if non-nil, zero value otherwise.

-### GetBidInMicroCurrencyOk

-`func (o *AdvancedAuctionBidOptions) GetBidInMicroCurrencyOk() (*int64, bool)`

-GetBidInMicroCurrencyOk returns a tuple with the BidInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBidInMicroCurrency

-`func (o *AdvancedAuctionBidOptions) SetBidInMicroCurrency(v int64)`

-SetBidInMicroCurrency sets BidInMicroCurrency field to given value.

-### HasBidInMicroCurrency

-`func (o *AdvancedAuctionBidOptions) HasBidInMicroCurrency() bool`

-HasBidInMicroCurrency returns a boolean if a field has been set.

-### SetBidInMicroCurrencyNil

-`func (o *AdvancedAuctionBidOptions) SetBidInMicroCurrencyNil(b bool)`

- SetBidInMicroCurrencyNil sets the value for BidInMicroCurrency to be an explicit nil

-### UnsetBidInMicroCurrency
-`func (o *AdvancedAuctionBidOptions) UnsetBidInMicroCurrency()`

-UnsetBidInMicroCurrency ensures that no value is present for BidInMicroCurrency, not even an explicit nil
 ### GetAppTypeMultipliers

 `func (o *AdvancedAuctionBidOptions) GetAppTypeMultipliers() AppTypeMultipliers`